 “Anchor then move.
 You can’t fire a cannon from a canoe, unless you have pontoons on the canoe”

-Therefore if you want more strength, first you can not have any pain; second your ligaments can not be over extended.
+Therefore, if you want more strength, first you can not have any pain; second your ligaments can not be over extended.
 The consequence of this will result in a definite altered muscle firing pattern(s), altered length-tension relationships between antagonist / agonist / synergist muscles, altered inter-limb co-ordination, decreased performance and ultimately possible injury.

-Most therapist resort to Soft Tissue methods to obtain increased ROM in limbs, having said this, we are not here to discourage this practice nor are we here to say it is ALL about Decreased CNS firing, however, we are saying that if their is local scar tissue in the muscle belly, definitely is has to be worked out.
+Most therapists resort to Soft Tissue methods to obtain increased ROM in limbs, having said this, we are not here to discourage this practice nor are we here to say it is ALL about Decreased CNS firing, however, we are saying that if their is local scar tissue in the muscle belly, it definitely has to be worked out.
 But the other question we propose is…”How did the scar form in the first place?”.
 You might answer “from a previous injury to that area.”
 The rebuttal to this is …”How did they obtain the injury?”.
 Even if the scar was obtained from Blunt trauma or from a self-sustained injury, in either case the CNS still has its foot in the door.
 If it were due to the latter case, the question again would be “Why?”, which again takes us back to the CNS.6

 “ROM is, more often than not, limited by a threat(s) to the CNS & not necessarily by muscle belly length”